mattkrol/mattkrol.github.io/content/pages/resume.md

 * Applications Engineering Intern, [Texas Instruments](https://www.ti.com/), 06/2020--08/2020
     * Developed a Python program to mine data from online support forums and manage an SQL database.
 * Math Tutor, [Rochester Institute of Technology](https://www.rit.edu/), 08/2019--12/2020
-    * Assist students with their work in calculus, linear algebra, differential equations, and physics.
+    * Assisted students with their work in calculus, linear algebra, differential equations, and physics.

 ## Awards